GitauHarrison/notes/linode/server_monitoring.md

 There is [htop](http://hisham.hm/htop/), which is similar to `top`, but offers an easier interface with color, mouse operations, and horizontal and vertical scrolling, making it more intuitive.

-To use it, we first need to install it by running th command:
+To use it, we first need to install it by running the command:

 ```python
 $ sudo apt install htop